 Should You Run Sprinklers in Winter?

-Running sprinklers for your lawn in winter can be harmful or beneficial, depending on conditions.
+Running sprinklers for your lawn in winter can be harmful or beneficial, depending on the conditions.
 Here is when and how to use sprinklers for watering lawns in winter:

 - Run sprinklers in winter only when temperatures are above 40℉.